ycit-team-terraformers/readme-guidelines-markdown/Repository_Commits_Conventions.md

 2. Make changes on your new branch and commit them
 3. Push branch to github
     `git push origin [name_of_your_new_branch]`
+4. On github check the branches of the corresponding repository, you should see your new branch there.
+Create a **Pull Request**.
+5. Once the pull request is authorized merge it to the **main** branch.
+6. If there are any merge conflicts, merge the **main** branch with your branch **locally** and then push it to the repository again.
+Then merge it into the **main** branch in the repository.

 # *Git Commit Style*